davidecocca/IngSW/README.md

 Apache 2.0

 ## Notes:
-* This is a personal project so there are no guarantees on security and stability side.
+* This is a personal project so there are no guarantees on security and stability side
-* Feel free to fork it and tailor it to your needs.
+* Feel free to fork it and tailor it to your needs
 * All contributions are appreciated :)

 ## Credits: